MiguelEA/nudec_BSM/README.md

 There is a Mathematica and a Python version of NUDEC_BSM.
 The code consists of various scripts that calculate early Universe thermodynamics in various scenarios typically within the context of neutrino decoupling.

-The Python version contains the following scripts:
+The Python version is compatible with Python2 and Python3 and contains the following scripts:

 NUDEC_BSM.py          : This is a runner file that shows an example of how to run each of the models coded up in Python.